Micah-Shallom/DevOps-Website-Solution/README.md

 # DevOps-Tooling-Website-Solution
 In previous [Implementing Web Solution (https://github.com/Micah-Shallom/Implementing-Wordpress-Web-Solution)] I implemented a WordPress based solution that is ready to be filled with content and can be used as a full fledged website or blog.
 Moving further I will add some more value to my solution so that a member of a DevOps team could utilize.

+In this project, I will be introducing the concept of file sharing for multiple servers to share the same web content and also a database for storing data related to the website.

 ## <u>Architectural Design</u>

 ![web_architecture](./img/3tier%20web%20application.png)